fcolasante/dynARTwork/FINAL_Architecture.md

 Our architecture is composed by 4 main parts:
 1. **Sensors** (IoT element) : It is the input of our DynARTwork infrastructure.
 We use an IoT device performing RIOT-OS to collect informations in the Museum using a  [Panasonic Grid Eye sensor](https://industrial.panasonic.com/ww/products/sensors/built-in-sensors/grid-eye).

-An ESP32 runs a RIOT-OS custom firmware forked by `emcute` [link](https://riot-os.org/api/group__net__emcute.html).
+ A RIOT-OS custom firmware, forked by `emcute`: a MQTT-SN client [link](https://riot-os.org/api/group__net__emcute.html), runs on a ESP32.
-Tutorials for riot-os are available in this [repository](https://github.com/fcolasante/thingsboard-tutorial).
-This article  explains well RIOT-OS + MQTT-SN architecture [link](https://medium.com/@colasante.francesco/2-how-to-develop-an-iot-device-connected-to-thingsboard-using-riot-os-and-mqtt-sn-c4ccbe40dae7).
+Tutorials for RIOT are available in this [repository](https://github.com/fcolasante/thingsboard-tutorial).Moreover, this article  explains well RIOT-OS + MQTT-SN architecture [link](https://medium.com/@colasante.francesco/2-how-to-develop-an-iot-device-connected-to-thingsboard-using-riot-os-and-mqtt-sn-c4ccbe40dae7).

 ![](assets/2020_0710_160314.png)